Panjkora River: Natural disasters

 The Panjkora basin is a temperamental region that is very dependent on the season.
 The climate in this region of Pakistan is characterised by large downpours during the monsoon season (June- September) and relatively dry winters.
 The monsoon seasons have caused many significant and devastating floods in the region.
-Most notably a flood in 2010 swept through the river resulting in loss of life and large amounts of destruction to ecosystems and infrastructure.
+Most notably a flood in 2010 swept through the river resulting in loss of life and much destruction to ecosystems and infrastructure.
 These high levels of seasonal rainfall are magnified by the topography of the land surrounding the river.
 Steep slopes on either side of the river allow for water to runoff into the river quickly and in large volumes.
 While rainfall in these higher altitudes is generally less, the combination of the huge basins tributaries makes for large volumes of water towards the mouth of the river Panjkora.
 With river systems floods are generally much more likely to occur in the low-lying areas towards the base of the mountains.
 Panjkora basin has 15% of its area classified as highly prone to flooding.
 These areas that are flood prone are also inhabited making for a deadly mix of people gambling their lives for the rich alluvial farmland.
 This then continues to run down the river destroying agricultural land, taking lives and causing infrastructure damage.